Truck DrivingTransportation Training

 Students are to park in the parking lot.
 Not by trees or in the Employee Parking.

-MCTT does not assume responsibility for personal items left in classroom or vehicles.
+MCTT does not assume responsibility for personal items left in the classroom or vehicles.
 Lock your vehicle.
 Do not leave your books or belongings unattended in class.
-If you have something of value leave it at home or keep it locked up.
+Leave it at home or keep it locked up if you have something of value.

 Eats, Drinks, and Smokes

 NO SMOKING IS ALLOWED inside of the building or the training vehicles.
 No smoking within 25 feet of trucks.
 There are designated smoking areas outside for you during breaks and lunchtimes.
 Please use the “Butt Can” for discarding cigarette butts.

 MCTT has a break room for breaks and lunches.
 You must clean up after yourself in the break room and kitchen area.
 Push in chairs and pick up any trash and discard any leftover food when leaving.

 Alcohol and Drugs

 Use, sales, or possession of alcohol and drugs will get you permanently dismissed from the program without a refund and prosecuted to the law's fullest extent.
 Random drug and alcohol screenings will be done throughout the program if necessary.
 We do it, D.O.T. does it, and your employer will do it.